Mission Statement

 NCoC Programs

 CHI partnerships have changed the way governments go about their work, reintroduced civics to our classrooms, redirected investments, influenced national and local conversations resulting in enhancing civic life, and bolstered a network of civic leaders across the country.
-By 2020, our goal is to integrate this pioneering initiative into ongoing partnerships in all 50 states and the District of Columbia.
+Our goal is to integrate this pioneering initiative into ongoing partnerships in all 50 states and the District of Columbia.

 The Annual Conference on Citizenship is NCoC’s signature event.
 Held in proximity to Citizenship Day (also known as Constitution Day), NCoC convenes leaders in the field of civic engagement along with other individuals and organizations interested in utilizing civic engagement principles and practices to enhance their work.
 Connecting people for the purpose of strengthening civic life is the goal.